temenostech/temenos-platform-documentation/docfx_project/home/techguides/selenium-template.md

 **Lib Folder**

 The lib folder contains the libraries used by the Selenium framework.
-We expect all the library to be present in the same folder and the relative path should be handled in the test framework.
+We expect all the library files to be present in the same folder and the relative path should be handled in the test framework.

 ![](./images/selenium-automation-2.png)